MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/hybrid-cloud-kerberos-trust.md

 title: Windows Hello for Business cloud Kerberos trust deployment
-description: Learn how to deploy Windows Hello for Business in a cloud Kerberos trust scenario. ms.date: 02/24/2023
+description: Learn how to deploy Windows Hello for Business in a cloud Kerberos trust scenario. ms.date: 02/24/2023 ms.topic: tutorial
-appliesto:
-- ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 10, version 21H2 and later</a>
-ms.topic: tutorial
 ---

 # Cloud Kerberos trust deployment

 [!INCLUDE [apply-to-hybrid-cloud-kerberos-trust](includes/apply-to-hybrid-cloud-kerberos-trust.md)]

-Windows Hello for Business replaces password sign-in with strong authentication, using an asymmetric key pair.
 This deployment guide provides the information to deploy Windows Hello for Business in a *cloud Kerberos trust* scenario.

 ## Introduction to cloud Kerberos trust